A network structure is allowing teams at TravelPerk to make a true impact by owning and acting on the priorities using the OKR goal-setting system.

-They retained a no-layoff policy and pursued a series D round of $275 million, at a valuation of $1.3 billion, according to TechCrunch.
-Meir told What Matters that “Since 2019, TravelPerk has grown 4 times in terms of annualized revenue and doubled its customer acquisition rate.”
+They retained a no-layoff policy and pursued a Series D round of $275 million, at a valuation of $1.3 billion, according to TechCrunch.
+Meir told What Matters that “Since 2019, TravelPerk has grown four times in terms of annualized revenue and doubled its customer acquisition rate.”

 Meir believes that one critical reason for TravelPerk’s success has been their mindset on achieving the most impact possible.
 And OKRs have been a crucial tool to do just that.

 OKRs have always been at the center of TravelPerk.
 Meir implemented the framework as an effective way to coordinate the company around a specific focus.
 “The framework is easy to understand,” he says, “and gives all teams independence and the flexibility to contribute to the company’s focus without being told what to do.”